 These do not match the S 62 E and N 4 E exactly, but the change in declination has to be taken into account.
 NOAA data gives declination for 1853 for Cerro Negra at 13 degrees E, and for 2017, 10 degrees E.

 If the declination moved 3 degrees west between 1853 and 2017 as NOAA indicates, the bearings that Salazar partially described would EXACTLY match the bearings shot recently from the top of Cerro Negra if adusted for the declination change over time (rotated counterclockwise).
 The bearing to the hole through the mountain be off by only one degree.
+This is within the margin of error for the Brunton compass.

 Also, the arcs swung between the landmarks in 1853 and 2017 are almost EXACTLY the same (off by one degree).
 This is damning evidence that the bearings from 1853 and 2017 reference the same landmarks.